-Susan is over every day coding with Marissa and B, they spend a couple of hours, then Susan makes them quit to avoid burnout.
+Susan is over every day coding with Marissa and B, they spend a couple of hours including whisper and giggle breaks, then Susan makes them quit to avoid burnout.
 She wants it interesting and fun, not a death march.
 The kids will never have to do anything for money, they can develop whatever they want.

 Janah started coming with Susan, she works with McKenzie and Akiko on Qi.
 They go outside to a spot on the property, plunk down a blanket and sit cross legged.
 You can’t tell that anything is happening, they just look like people in meditation.
 In fact, Janah is transmitting directly to their bodies and brains.
 She explained that she will slowly, very slowly, up the power as they girls get mentally stronger.

 Janah, “Go too hard too fast and they risk becoming Shadows, that’s won’t do.
 We have endless time which helps them avoid exhaustion.”